schapirolab/hip-sl/README.md

 | C++ model cycles	| 40	 | 40	| 20   |
 | Golang model cycles	| 25	 | 50   | 25   |

-Note: Training stimuli have also been tweaked for better performance.
+Note: Training stimuli presentation has also been tweaked for better performance.
 AB pair presentation strengths at Input:

 | 			| A | B |
 |---------------	|----	 | ---	|